jasonlaw-dev/data-loader-exercise/README.md

 # Data Loader
-A small programs that reads data specification and loads corresponding input files into postgres database (it should work with all databases supported by knex if you install the corresponding driver).
+A small program that reads data specification and loads corresponding input files into postgres database (it should work with all databases supported by knex if you install the corresponding driver).

 ## Specification requirement
 Data specification files should be a csv with three columns, "column name", "width" and "datatype".